-The northern portion of the project area is within 30 m setback are of the high-water mark of the Millstone River, part of the Riparian DPA, as specified by the City of Nanaimo environmental planner.
-This area is currently paved, except for 10 m of shoreline (less in some areas).
-A path is proposed inside the 15 m shoreline setback area, to connect with the existing path along the shoreline in Maffeo Sutton Park.
-This area is currently a concrete parking lot.
-The rest of the 30 m area will include trees, shrubs, forbs seating, rain gardens, drop-off parking and access.
-See the design plans for details.
-All building structures will be located outside of the 30 m estuary setback.
-This area includes treed areas, a rainwater garden, seating and parking (Appendix A).
-The community area along the river will add to the connectivity in the community.
+The northern portion of the project area is within the 30 m assessment area from the top of bank (part of DPA 1 in the 2022 OCP).
+This area is currently paved, except for 6.2 m of shoreline along the river above the high-tide line (the river in this area is tidally influenced).
+A path is proposed inside the 30 m DPA assessment, to connect with the existing path along the shoreline in Maffeo Sutton Park.
+The rest of the 30 m area will include trees, shrubs, forbs, seating, rain gardens and road access (see the design plans for details).
+All building structures will be located outside of the 30 m DPA area.
+The community area along the river will add to the connectivity of the adjacent community park and trail system.

 The proposed trail will be a 4 m wide continuation of the paved trail from the parks to the east including Maffeo Sutton Park, Georgia Park, Harbourfront Walkway and a commuter cyclist route.
-The trail will be wheelchair accessible and run along the edge of the future Riverfront Park, occurring along the northern boundary of the 1-1 Terminal Ave property (10 U 431257 E, 5446936 N to 10 U 431348 E, 5446919 N).
+The trail will be wheelchair accessible and run along the edge of the future Riverfront Park.